Seminar Goals and Objectives

 Education Planning and Application

-Topics selected for the 2014 TSHP Annual Seminar were developed by the TSHP Council on Education Affairs based upon input from surveys and evaluations from attendees at the 2013 Annual Seminar, and a membership-wide survey.
-Additionally, input was obtained from the various specialty Sections of TSHP, TSHP local chapters, the TSHP Board of Directors, and from review of surveys of other state societies of health-system pharmacists of their member’s needs.
-The Council utilized focus groups and contemporary literature search to determine the level of education and educational gaps of members in order to design specific topics and learning objectives.
+Topics selected for the TSHP Annual Seminar are developed by the TSHP Council on Education Affairs based upon input from surveys and evaluations from past attendees at the Annual Seminar, and a membership-wide survey.
+Additionally, input is obtained from the various specialty Sections of TSHP, TSHP local chapters, the TSHP Board of Directors, and from review of surveys of other state societies of health-system pharmacists of their member’s needs.
+The Council utilizes focus groups and contemporary literature search to determine the level of education and educational gaps of members in order to design specific topics and learning objectives.

 TSHP is proud to use an Audience Response System that utilizes your own cell phone.
 Using this system we can now obtain valuable feedback, and gauge audience knowledge and participation in real time throughout the Seminar.